rodtav/rodtav/README.md

-# Hi 👋, I'm Rodrigo
+# Hi, I'm Rodrigo 👋

 I'm an intern in data engineering with a strong passion for data collection and analysis, as well as process automation.
 I'm currently in my final year of the Electrical Engineering program with a focus on Control and Automation at Poli-USP.
 I'm also deepening my knowledge in data engineering through the AWS Academy's Data Engineering course.